springload/react-accessible-headings/README.md

 `react-accessible-headings` tries to help you maintain valid heading hierarchies, so it considers it an application bug to render an `<h7>` (the HTML spec only has 6 heading levels).
 This might happen if you have too many `<Level>`s above it.

-To help debug the error...

-- In **Development** mode an exception will be thrown if attempting to render invalid levels such as `h7`.
-Fix the wrongly nested `<Level>` elements above it.
+To help debug the error a message will printed via `console.error` if attempting to render invalid levels such as `h7`.
+To resolve this error fix the wrongly nested `<Level>` elements above it.
-- In **Production** mode there's different behaviour.
-No exception will be thrown, but a message will printed via `console.error`.
-The heading will be rendered but the value will be clamped from 1-6 (so an attempt to render `<h7>` will be rendered as an `<h6>`).

 All valid props / attributes for an HTML heading are also accepted.